14shivangi/terraform-guide/01-STEP/01- providers.md

 - `openstack` - for OpenStack
 - `vsphere` - for VMware vSphere

-There are many other providers available, and new ones are being added all the time.
+Terraform supports a large and growing number of providers, and new ones are added frequently.

-Providers are an essential part of Terraform.
-They allow Terraform to interact with a wide variety of cloud providers and other APIs.
-This makes Terraform a very versatile tool that can be used to manage a wide variety of infrastructure.
+Providers play a key role in Terraform — they enable Terraform to communicate with various cloud platforms and external APIs.
+This makes Terraform a powerful and flexible tool that can manage a wide range of infrastructure and services.

+## Different ways to configure providers in terraform.